bgtti/react-express-registration-template/README.md

    <summary>1.
 Clone this repository</summary>

    >\
-   > More information on how to clone this repository available at https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
+   > More information on how to clone this repository [https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository](available here)
    ><br/><br/>
 </details>

 <details>
    <summary>2.
 Install dependencies</summary>

+   >\
+   > Make sure you have MongoDB installed in your machine.
+If you do not, I recommend using the MongoDB Community Server Download [https://www.mongodb.com/try/download/community](available here).
+(Date: 24 March 2025).
+   > Next, install the app dependencies:
    >\
    > ```pwsh
    >npm install